UselessPickles/ts-enum-util/README.md

 handle the new value.

-The more generalized "visit" functionallity has you associate a different function with each possible value of an enum parameter.
+The more generalized "visit" functionallity has you associate a different function with each possible value of an enum or string/number literal union.
 The appropriate function is executed (and its return value returned) based on which value the argument is at run-time.

-A streamlined "map" functionality has you simply associate values (of any type) with each possible value of an enum parameter.
+A streamlined "map" functionality has you simply associate values (of any type) with each possible value of an enum or string/number literal union.
 The appropriate mapped value is returned based on which value the argument is at run-time.

 ## Installation